Create a fretboard diagram for a single chord or a general progression.

 labels

-character, optional text labels, must be one for every point.
+NULL or character, optional vector of text labels, must be one for every point; or just the special value "notes".

 mute